KadeStyron/DevDogs-Academy/backend/SpringBoot/README.md

     private LocalDate dob;
     private Integer age;
 ```
-> Pro tip highlight the code above and hit the lightbulb to generate the getters, setters, and constructors on vscode.
+> Pro tip, highlight the code above and hit the lightbulb to generate the getters, setters, and constructors on vscode.
 Use the code menu if you're on IntelliJ.

 Now we can change our endpoint to return a custom object.
 Change the `List<String>` into a `List<Student>` in our demoApplication class.

 Replace the "Hello World!"
 Strings with a new Student.

 ```
 @GetMapping
 public List<Student> hello() {
     return List.of(
         new Student(
             1L,
             "John",
             "johnsmith@gmail.com",
             LocalDate.of(2005, 1, 10),
             19
         )
     );
 }
 ```

 Awesome!
 Your output should look like a JSON of a student object.